subnero1/website-staging/products/wnc-m25mso4.md

 section_id: products
 ---

-## Silver Edition Embedded Configuration Modem
+## Silver Edition OEM Configuration Modem

 Subnero's silver edition underwater modem is the workhorse communication node to be used in the general commercial deployments.
 This modem also provides options for customization and extension at many levels, allowing network protocols as well as physical layer algorithms to be implemented and tested easily.